Lloyd Mangrum

 Lloyd Eugene Mangrum (August 1, 1914 – November 17, 1973) was an American professional golfer.
 He was known for his smooth swing and his relaxed demeanour on the course, which earned him the nickname "Mr. Icicle."

-Early life and family
+Career

 Mangrum was born on August 1, 1914, in Trenton, Texas, he became a professional golfer at age fifteen, working as an assistant to his brother Ray, the head professional at Cliff-Dale Country Club in Dallas.